dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3913: Protection of personal choices is critical for autonomy.
+### T3913: Consensual sexual activities should be respected as personal matters.

 |Support|
 |---|